OSGeo/gdal/gdal/doc/source/drivers/raster/gtiff.rst

 GDAL also supports reading and writing BigTIFF files (evolution of the TIFF format to support files larger than 4 GB).

-Currently band types of Byte, UInt16, Int16, UInt32, Int32, Float32,
+Currently band types of byte: UInt16, Int16, UInt32, Int32, Float32,
 Float64, CInt16, CInt32, CFloat32 and CFloat64 are supported for reading
 and writing.
 Paletted images will return palette information associated with the band.
 The compression formats listed below should be supported